-Our M&P15A, and M&P15T are tactical rifles, commonly known as "black rifles," specifically designed to satisfy the functionality and reliability needs of global military and law enforcement personnel.
-The M&P15, M&P15A, and M&P15T are rugged, lightweight, semi-automatic rifles that are designed to perform under a diverse range of conditions and fire 5.56 mm and .223 caliber ammunition.
+Our M&P15, M&P15A, and M&P15T are tactical rifles, commonly known as "black rifles," specifically designed to satisfy the functionality and reliability needs of global military and law enforcement personnel.
+The M&P15, M&P15A, and M&P15T are rugged, lightweight, semi-automatic rifles that are designed to perform under a diverse range of conditions and fire 5.56mm and .223 caliber ammunition.
 These rifles are gas operated and include a chrome-lined gas tray, bolt carrier, and barrel with a six-position adjustable stock.
 These rifles are also popular as sporting target rifles.

-The M&P15 incorporates a traditional AR-15 design, featuring a removable carry-handle and adjustable rear and front post sights, allowing for quick target acquisition and convenient handling.
+The M&P15, introduced in January 2006, incorporates a traditional AR-15 design, featuring a removable carry-handle and adjustable rear and front post sights, allowing for quick target acquisition and convenient handling.
 The M&P15A has a folding rear sight and does not have a carry handle.
 The M&P15T, with its high-end accessory package, features folding front and rear battle sights and a four-sided equipment rail system that allows the addition of accessories, such as lights, laser-aiming devices, and vertical grips.

-Launched in January 2006, the sale of tactical rifles accounted for approximately \$12.8 million in net product sales, or approximately 5.4% of our net product sales, for the fiscal year ended April 30, 2007.
-As of April 30, 2007, we had a tactical rifle backlog of approximately \$3.8 million, or 4,700 units.
+The sale of tactical rifles accounted for approximately \$16.6 million in net product sales, or approximately 5.7% of our net product sales, for the fiscal year ended April 30, 2008 and approximately \$12.8 in net product sales, or approximately 5.4% of our net product sales, for the fiscal year ended April 30, 2007.
+As of April 30, 2008, we had a tactical rifle backlog of approximately \$6.7 million, compared with \$3.8 million as of April 30, 2007.
+Tactical rifles remain the fastest growing segment of the long gun market.